-- 41. (1) Before determining whether to dismiss a staff member on the grounds of gross misconduct, and that gross misconduct involves alleged criminal activity outside the work place, an appointing officer shall- - Suspending and dismissing staff for gross misconduct involving criminal activity outside the workplace - (a) establish that the staff member has been charged with a criminal offence by the police; - (b) establish whether the criminal offence- - (i) involves such disrepute as is referred to in section 5(2)(e) of the Law; and - (ii) is significant enough to fall within the definition of gross misconduct; and - (c) advise the staff member of the concerns (both orally and in writing) and allow him an opportunity to provide an explanation. - (2) If, after the process specified in paragraph (1) has been completed, the appointing officer is of the view that the conditions specified in paragraph (1)(b) have been proven, the appointing officer may suspend the staff member with pay, in which case he shall- - (a) advise the staff member of this fact in writing; and - (b) arrange for the suspension with pay to take immediate effect. - (3) If the staff member is subsequently convicted of a criminal offence, and that offence is significant enough to fall within the definition of gross misconduct, the appointing officer may dismiss the staff member from the date of conviction in which case, at the earliest opportunity, he shall- - (a) notify the staff member that he is being dismissed under the terms of his employment agreement; and - (b) arrange for the dismissal to take immediate effect. - (4) If after the process specified in paragraph (2) has been completed the staff member is subsequently not convicted or if convicted the conviction is set aside wholly and the period of any appeal against acquittal has expired, the staff member shall be reinstated to his position, or to a similar position within the civil service entity. - (5) Where a staff member has been suspended in accordance with paragraph (2), an appointing officer shall provide the Head of the Civil Service with a summary of the status of the criminal case and suspension, and such summaries shall be provided every twelve months until the matter is resolved in accordance with paragraph (3) or (4). - 42.
-(1) Before determining whether to dismiss a staff member on the grounds of serious misconduct or significant inadequate performance under section 44(4) of the Law, an appointing officer shall-
+- 41. (1) Before determining whether to dismiss a staff member on the grounds of gross misconduct, and that gross misconduct involves alleged criminal activity outside the work place, an appointing officer shall - (a) establish that the staff member has been charged with a criminal offence by the police; - (b) establish whether the criminal offence - (i) involves such disrepute as is referred to in section 5(2)(e) of the Law; and - (ii) is significant enough to fall within the definition of gross misconduct; and - (c) advise the staff member of the concerns (both orally and in writing) and allow him an opportunity to provide an explanation. - (2) If, after the process specified in paragraph (1) has been completed, the appointing officer is of the view that the conditions specified in paragraph (1)(b) have been proven, the appointing officer may suspend the staff member with pay, in which case he shall - (a) advise the staff member of this fact in writing; and - (b) arrange for the suspension with pay to take immediate effect. - (3) If the staff member is subsequently convicted of a criminal offence, and that offence is significant enough to fall within the definition of gross misconduct, the appointing officer may dismiss the staff member from the date of conviction in which case, at the earliest opportunity, he shall - (a) notify the staff member that he is being dismissed under the terms of his employment agreement; and - (b) arrange for the dismissal to take immediate effect. - (4) If after the process specified in paragraph (2) has been completed the staff member is subsequently not convicted or if convicted the conviction is set aside wholly and the period of any appeal against acquittal has expired, the staff member shall be reinstated to his position, or to a similar position within the civil service entity.

+(5) Where a staff member has been suspended in accordance with paragraph (2), an appointing officer shall provide the Head of the Civil Service with a summary of the status of the criminal case and suspension, and such summaries shall be provided every twelve months until the matter is resolved in accordance with paragraph (3) or (4).